lpapailiou/chess/README.md

 As the recursion depth has a huge impact on the speed of the caluclations (which increases exponentially), the maximum depth of 4 seemed a suitable compromise to get a more-or-less smart opponent, without having to wait 100 years for the next move.

 #### Chess notations
 During the game, the moves are logged to the console and can be exported as html file.
-Here, the <b>long algebraic notation (LAN)</b> is used.<br>
+Here, the __long algebraic notation (LAN)__ is used.<br>
 Example for LAN:

      e2-e4

-For importing and exporting games, the <b>FEN</b> and <b>PGN</b> notations are used.
-These notations are widely used for chess games.<br>
+For importing and exporting games, the __FEN__ and __PGN__ notations are used.
+These notations are widely used for chess games.<br><br>
-The FEN notation is a very compact one-line-code for a current board situation.
+The __FEN__ notation is a very compact one-line-code for a current board situation.
 It is useful if a board state should be quickly copied to be recreated later and/or in another chess program.<br>
 Example for FEN:

     rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1

-The PGN notation is more complex.
+The __PGN__ notation is more complex.
 It contains metadata about the game (players, location, round, etc.) and the complete list of moves.
 This means, a whole game can be recreated step by step, which is useful if you want to do analyzes.<br>
 Example for PGN:

     [Event "Casual waste of time"]